11 Reasons Why Remote Work is on the Rise

 7. Health and Well-being Benefits

-In an era where health and well-being are gaining prominence, remote work has emerged as a catalyst for positive changes in employees' physical and mental health.
-A study by FlexJobs found that 86% of remote workers believe they experience less stress when working remotely.
-Moreover, remote employees have more opportunities to engage in physical activities, allocate time for proper self-care, and enjoy healthier meal choices.
-This holistic approach to well-being contributes to a healthier and happier workforce, resulting in increased productivity and job satisfaction.
+Moreover, remote employees have more opportunities to engage in physical activities and allocate time for proper self-care.
+This holistic approach to well-being contributes to a healthier and happier workforce.
+Eventually, this results in increased productivity and job satisfaction.

 8. Less Commute Stress